excerpt

-Dark Sentinel (Netherworld)
+Dark Sentinel

-Publisher Samhain Publishing
+Publisher: Samhain Publishing

-Against his will, Lash has been sent to corrupt Teva's soul with sinful pleasures.
+Then Lash learns the real reason for his reprieve from Netherworld—he's been sent to corrupt Teva's soul with sinful pleasures.
 Starved for tenderness and aching with desire, Lash yearns to accept the loving embrace Teva offers.
 But he can't give in to passion without tainting her, condemning her to the horrors of Netherworld.
-The ultimate battle between good and evil is brewing, and Lash stands in the middle.
-His soul belongs to Satan; his heart belongs to Teva.
-Can the Dark Sentinel not only protect the woman he's come to love, but earn a second chance at life?

 Jenna placed a bag she carried on an empty chair.
 "Honestly, I'd keep him all to myself, too."
 She elbowed Teva, whose face flushed.
 "I hear you've taken a knock to your noggin."